nemanjam/hn-new-jobs/docs/notes3.md

 shadcn dashboard for design

-return_ all comments for each company, adjust query, independent on month, search table? active navitem add selectbox and count for each company on homepage log first and last db months on app start on ui print how many companies, ads, months single .env file single config in root
+return_ all comments for each company, adjust query, independent on month, search table? but histogram per month, search company db api endpoint active navitem add month selectbox and count for each company on homepage log first and last db months on app start on ui print how many unique companies, ads, months single .env file single config in root

+error, code: ECONNABORTED on 20 calls